-A student who is classified as a resident of Georgia must notify the Registrar immediately of any change in residence status.
+A student who is classified as a resident of Georgia must notify the Office of Academic Services and Registrar immediately of any change in residence status.
 If it is determined that the student has misrepresented or omitted facts which result in classification or reclassification as a resident student, retroactive charges for non-resident fees will be made by the Fiscal Affairs officer.
 PLEASE NOTE: In order to avoid delay and inconvenience upon arrival for registration, prospective students should seek clarification of all questions concerning residence status at the time of admission.
-Questions for clarification should be addressed to The Registrar, Albany State University, Albany, Georgia 31705.
+Questions for clarification should be addressed to The Office of Academic Services and Registrar, Albany State University, Albany, Georgia 31705.

 REGISTRATION AND SCHEDULE CHANGES

 Course registration offered by the University is under the direct supervision of the Vice President for Academic Affairs.
-Complete instructions for registration are printed in the schedule of classes each term.
+Complete instructions for registration are available on the web each term.
 The registration process is vital to the organization and structuring of the student’s program.
 The student is expected to participate in the process and check the courses for which he registers in an attentive and responsible man- ner.
 Any student adding a course to his schedule without authorized permission from his/her advisor or departmental chairperson in which he/she is majoring may lose credit for the course added.

-Dates, times and places for regular registration, late registration, and schedule changes can be obtained from the class schedules.
-Late registrants are accepted for a limited time after regular registration is announced in the class schedule.
+Dates regular registration, late registration, and schedule changes can be obtained from theacademic calendar available on the web ..
 A late fee may be charged to late registrants.
 A stu- dent’s enrollment status is determined by the credit load he/she has paid for on the last day of registration.
 The student is responsible for attending the class(es) for which he/she officially registers.

 AUDITING COURSES FOR NONCREDIT

 Students may register to audit a course with the permission of the instructor.
 Audited courses will not be counted as a part of the normal course load, and a grade of “V” will be awarded.
 Instructors may establish special conditions for students who audit their courses.
 Students must pay for audited courses at the same rate as regular courses.
 Students who wish to audit a course(s) must register as auditors and are not permitted to change from audit to credit or from credit to audit after the last day for late registration.
-A form to audit a course and instructions for processing the form must be obtained from the Registrar’s Office prior to registration.
+A form to audit a course and instructions for processing the form must be obtained from the Office of Academic Services and Registrar prior to registration.

 WITHDRAWAL FROM UNIVERSITY